frederic-perez/AmE-dictionary/data/idioms.md

 __fly the coop__
 __fly under (the/someone’s) radar__ :three: To go without being noticed, detected, or addressed. _A: “Have you heard this band’s latest album?”
 B: “I didn’t even know it was out, it must have flown under my radar.”_
 __flyboy__ _slang_ A pilot or other member of an air force.
+__flying squad__ _n_ A small group of police, soldiers, etc, ready to move into action quickly.
 __foam at the mouth__ :two: To be extraordinarily angry. _She was almost foaming at the mouth when she heard about the cost of the car repairs._
+__fold__ :two: _informal_ __1__ Of a business, to fail or close; to cease to do business.
 __folderol__ Nonsense or foolishness. _His explanation is total folderol and doesn’t answer the question at all._
 __follow (someone or something) in stride__ To follow the direction, lead, or guidance (of someone or something); to act in accordance (with someone or something); to follow suit.
 __follow in someone’s footsteps__ To do the same thing as someone else did previously.
 __follow someone’s lead__ To do as someone else does; to accept someone’s guidance; to follow someone’s direction.
-__follow suit__ :dart::nine: To do the same thing as others, especially by following their example.
+__follow suit__ :dart::nine::m: To do the same thing as others, especially by following their example.
 The phrase comes from card games, where there are four “suits” (diamonds, hearts, spades, and clubs). _The people in front of us began to file out of the auditorium, and we followed suit._
 __FOMO__ _slang_
 __fond of (someone or something)__ Having an affinity for someone or something. _I’m not too fond of Mike—he really annoys me sometimes._
 __food baby__ :four: A large amount of food in one’s stomach from having just eaten a big meal, especially when it is protruding (and thus resembles the belly of one who is pregnant). _Don’t take any pictures right now, my stomach is huge!
 I totally have a food baby!_
+__food chain__ Used in the phrases “at the top of the food chain” and “at the bottom of the food chain.” __1__ A hierarchy of organisms that transfer food energy between them.
+The smallest organisms are at the bottom—and they are preyed upon by the larger ones above them in the food chain. _Grizzly bears are at the top of the food chain._ _Phytoplankton are at the bottom of the food chain._ __2__ A hierarchy of people in a group or organization. _As a medical intern, I’m at the bottom of the food chain, but I’ll move up soon enough._
 __food coma__ :four::hammer:
 __food for thought__ :three: An event, a remark, a fact, etc. which should be considered very carefully because it is interesting, important, etc: _The lectures were very interesting and gave much food for thought._ _That meeting really gave me food for thought—I might invest in their company after all._
-__fool around__
+__fool around__ :two::hammer:
 __fool with (someone or something)__
 __fool’s errand__ :three: A task that has little to no chance of being successful or beneficial. _Giving the baby a bath before he eats spaghetti is a fool’s errand._ _It would be a fool’s errand for anyone inside the party to primary him._
 __foot and mouth__ _Gardens in 2001 were unfortunately cancelled due to the outbreak of foot and mouth._
 __foot the bill (for something)__ To pay for something; to pay for a bill. _My boss took me out for lunch and the company footed the bill._ _You paid for dinner last time.
 Let me foot the bill for lunch today._
-__foot the bill__ To pay for something. _I hope the production company is footing the bill for all of this air travel._
+__foot the bill__ :two: To pay for something. _I hope the production company is footing the bill for all of this air travel._
 __for (one’s) (own) good__ :two: For one’s benefit, even though it may not be enjoyable or desirable. _I know you’re mad that I won’t let you eat candy for dinner, sweetheart, but it’s for your own good._
+__for (one’s) benefit__ (for somebody’s benefit) Largely (or solely) to help one.
+__for a bit__
+__for a change__ For the sake of contrast or variety; as something novel or different. _It’s nice to see you here on time, for a change._
+__for a charge__ The act of charging someone a fee or price for a service or item.
+__for a fee__
 __for a living__ In order to earn one’s primary income. _Roy runs a deli for a living._
 __for a song__ For a very (and perhaps surprisingly) low price. _Wow, I can’t believe they let so many things at their yard sale go for a song.
 I would have marked up the prices a bit._
-__for all intends and purposes__ :three::hammer:
+__for all I know__
+__for all intents and purposes__ _adv_ :five::pencil2: In every practical sense. _To all intents and purposes the case is closed._ _The rest are for all practical purposes useless._ _Syn_ for all practical purposes, to all intents and purposes
+__for all practical purposes__ (for (all) practical purposes) In reality; basically.
+As might be reasonably expected; essentially. _For all practical purposes, this is simply a matter of right and wrong._ _For all practical purposes, I might as well have not handed in this proposal at all, with how swiftly the board rejected it._
 __for all seasons__ :two: __1__ Suitable in or appropriate for every kind of weather. _A coat for all seasons._ __2__ Adaptable to any circumstance. _A singer for all seasons._
 __for better or worse__ :nine::m: (for better or (for) worse) Under good or bad circumstances, with good or bad effect.
 Whether something is good or bad.
 __for certain__ Definitely.